bitsandbytes-foundation/bitsandbytes/README.md

  - 8-bit optimizers and quantization: NVIDIA Maxwell GPU or newer (>=GTX 9XX).

 Supported CUDA versions: 10.2 - 11.7

+The bitsandbytes library is currently only supported on Linux distributions.
+Windows is not supported at the moment.

 The requirements can best be fulfilled by installing pytorch via anaconda.
 You can install PyTorch by following the ["Get Started"](https://pytorch.org/get-started/locally/) instructions on the official website.